ghiscoding/aurelia-slickgrid/docs/migrations/migration-to-7.x.md

 > **Note** for the full internal list of code changes applied in this Slickgrid-Universal release, you can take a look at the [Discussion - Roadmap to 4.0](https://github.com/ghiscoding/slickgrid-universal/discussions/1108)

+> **Note** after following the migration, if you have some build errors with missing `slickgrid` that is because you did not upgrade all Slickgrid-Universal dependencies that you may have.
+So in short **do not install SlickGrid** manually, this is wrong and we are no longer depending on 6pac/slickgrid since Slickgrid-Universal now has its own SlickGrid/SlickDataView core files.

 ---

 **NOTE:** if you come from an earlier version, please make sure to follow each migration in their respected order (see Wiki index)